davep/tinboard/README.md

 ![Tinboard](https://raw.githubusercontent.com/davep/tinboard/main/tinboard.png)

 A very early work in progress.
-This will be turning into a full terminal-based Pinboard client.
-At the moment this is a read-only client;
-something to let me riff on the interface and decide what I like.
-Once that has settled down I'll be adding full write capability too.
+See below for the list of things still to do.

 All application data lives in `~/.local/share/tinboard`; if you want to wipe it out just nuke that directory.
 Likewise, application configuration data